uber-archive/focuson/README.md

 python focuson.py tests/simple_4_hop/
 $android_deep_link -> ['first_layer', 'second', 'third', 'fourth'] to second() in mobile_app::fourth
 ```
-The output here designates that the variable $android_deep_link is user-controlled and flows through those 4 functions on its path to the function second() which contains a vulnerable sink that absorbs what begain as $android_deep_link which constitutes a potential vulnerability.
+The output here designates that the variable $android_deep_link is user-controlled and flows through those 4 functions on its path to the function second() which contains a vulnerable sink that absorbs what began as $android_deep_link which constitutes a potential vulnerability.

 ## How to make focuson useful